Bin-Huang/chatbox/README.md

 - More free and powerful Prompt capability
 - Data is stored locally and will not be lost
-- Support for OpenAI(GPT3.5, GPT4), Azure OpenAI and ChatGLM-6B
+- Supports multiple cutting-edge LLM models and providers, such as OpenAI, Azure OpenAI and ChatGLM-6B
-- Support for custom domain proxies
 - Markdown & Code Highlighting
 - Prompt Library, Message Quoting
 - Streaming reply